isntlee/PopFlix/README.md

     docker-compose down
     ```

-3. To use relevant local deployment instructions above, prefix the commands with:
+3. To use the relevant local deployment instructions above, prefix the commands with:
     ```
     docker-compose exec web
     ```